 Each state has laws affecting what happens to a body after death.
 For example, most states have unique rules about embalming, burial or cremation, scattering ashes, and how to get a death certificate.
 Here are some answers to common questions about post-death matters in Kentucky.

+Filing the death certificate.
 In Kentucky, a death certificate must be filed with the vital statistics office before final disposition of the body.
-The funeral director or person acting as such has five days to present the certificate to the doctor or other medical professional in charge of the deceased person’s care.
-Usually, the medical professional then has five working days to complete the certificate and return it to the funeral director or person acting as such.
+The funeral director or person acting as such has five days to present the certificate to the doctor or other medical professional in charge of the deceased person's care, to the physician who pronounced death, or to the health officer or coroner.
+Usually, the medical professional then has five working days to complete the certificate and return it to the funeral director.
 (Kentucky Statutes § 213.076.)
 The certificate is then ready for filing.

-If you need to order copies of a death certificate after the time of death has passed, go to the website of the Kentucky Department for Public Health.
-From the DPH website, you can download a mail-in order form or find information for ordering death certificates in person, over the phone, or online.
+If you need to order copies of a death certificate later, visit the website of the Kentucky Department for Public Health.
+From there, you'll find options for ordering death certificates online, by phone, in person, or by mail.

 There are no restrictions on who may order a certified copy of a death certificate in Kentucky.
 Each certified copy of a Kentucky death certificate costs $6.